Connect with others who understand.

 Core Biopsy

 A core biopsy requires a larger hollow needle to remove tissue.
 Core biopsy samples are larger than FNA biopsies and can be better for diagnosing lung cancer.
-A core biopsy may involve local anesthesia.
+A core biopsy may require local anesthesia.

 Transthoracic Needle Biopsy